Mount Baker Easton Glacier Climb

 Mount Baker offers an interesting guided alpine ascent for beginner-intermediate climbers on one of North America’s most sought ‑after peaks.
 Referred to as Koma Kulshan, or the “Great White Watcher,” by the Lummi Indians, Mount Baker is the highest and most heavily glaciated peak in the North Cascades.
 Our route ascends the Easton Glacier with challenging route finding through icefalls, seracs, and large crevasses.
 Incredible views of the North Cascades, Mount Rainier to the south and the alluring San Juan Islands to the west await those who reach the summit.

-This is a “leave it to us,” climb.
+Best value and service — this is a “leave it to us” climb.

 We’ll help you get prepared for the climb if it’s your first time on a glacier, get you to the trailhead from Seattle (transportation provided), give you shelter from the storm (tents provided), and not only is food provided, but your guides will impress you with their culinary skills and passion for good eats in the mountains — and they cook for you.
 What more can you ask for?
 All you have to do is get your equipment together, train, train more, and get psyched to explore one of the best places in the North Cascades.

-If Mount Baker is your first climb, no worries, we have you covered!
+If Mount Baker is your first climb, no worries, we have you covered on the beginner ascent!

 Mountain Madness guides will provide you with the instruction needed to ascend the glaciers to the summit.
 Group equipment, such as ropes, snow anchors, and stoves are provided too so you can focus get yourself in shape and gathering all your personal equipment needed for the climb.
 Bring your spirit of adventure and you’ll enjoy one of the North Cascades most beautiful peaks and climb.